drivendataorg/sortedcontainers-pydantic/README.md

 This package adds [Pydantic](https://docs.pydantic.dev/latest/) support to [sortedcontainers](https://github.com/grantjenks/python-sortedcontainers/), a fast pure-Python library for sorted mutable collections.

 It implements [Pydantic's special methods](https://docs.pydantic.dev/latest/concepts/types/#customizing-validation-with-__get_pydantic_core_schema__) on subclasses of sortedcontainer's `SortedDict`, `SortedList`, and `SortedSet` classes so that you can use them with Pydantic's models, validation, and serialization.
 To use, simply import the respective class of the same name from `sortedcontainers_pydantic` instead of from `sortedcontainers`.
+Currently, only Pydantic V2 is supported.

 ```python
 from pydantic import BaseModel, TypeAdapter